acodeninja/community-of-practice-template/docs/index.md

   - toc
 ---

-!!! warning "Work in Progress!"

-    This documentation is a work in progress.
-    To check what types of components exist, check out the [Kitchen Sink](kitchen-sink.md).
-    To remove this message, edit `docs/index.md` and delete `docs/kitchen-sink.md`.

 ## What is a Community of Practice?

 A community of practice (CoP) is a group of people who share a concern or a passion for something they do and learn how